Leave a Comment:

 A limiting case of a class of objects (e.g., one with the smallest parameters) which appears to be notably simpler than a typical object of the same class.
 For example, in geometry, one can say that:

-For a more elaborated example, notice that when a hyperbola of the form $x^2 – y^2 = a^2$ is altered so that the right-hand side approaches 0, it degenerates into a pair of diagonal lines — as illustrated in the following graphs:
+For a more elaborated example, notice that when a hyperbola of the form $x^2 – y^2 = a^2$ is altered so that the right-hand side approaches 0, it degenerates into a pair of diagonal lines — as illustrated in the graph on the right:

 In general, degenerate cases are often of interest due to their notable simplicity and qualitative difference from the other objects of the same class, though results pertaining to them are not necessarily generalizable, and they might even require a different set of numerical/analytical treatments on their own.